MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-wizard.md

 1. Specify the number of VMs to be dedicated for Network Controller.
 We strongly recommend three VMs for production deployments.
 1. Under **Network**, enter the VLAN ID of the management network.
 Network Controller needs connectivity to same management network as the Hyper-V hosts so that it can communicate and configure the hosts.
 1. For **VM network addressing**, select either **DHCP** or **Static**.
-    - If you selected **DHCP**, enter the name for the Network Controller VMs.
+    - For **DHCP**, enter the name for the Network Controller VMs.
 You can also use the default populated names.
-    - If you selected **Static**, do the following:
+    - For **Static**, do the following:
         1. Specify an IP address.
         1. Specify a subnet prefix.
         1. Specify the default gateway.